Chris Heria’s Thenx Review (Updated May 2024)

 Thenx Review: Overall

-The best thing that Thenx can do for you is provide structure for a fair price.
+The best thing that Thenx can do for you is provide structure for a decent price.
 The demonstrations help you understand the motions for exercises, and the program itself has a smooth and easy-to-navigate UI.
-The amount of content seems limitless, and is only growing more every day.
-For anyone who doesn’t want to develop their own routine, Thenx is a great investment.
+The amount of content seems limitless, and is only growing.
+For anyone who doesn’t want to develop their own routine, Thenx is a fine investment.
 Otherwise, I do not see it being worth it – everything you see with your membership can be learned about for free on your own, and then implemented into your own calisthenics regimens.
 Furthermore, the program expects a LOT of time and energy, and you may find yourself extremely tired and missing out on progress.

 I hope this Thenx Review helps you understand whether or not it is a good program for you.
 If you want exhausting to a lighter degree, I suggest Onlykinds Fitness or the Bar Brothers programs – they are both intense but far less demanding (and less expensive).